olivierlesnicki/quantize/README.md

 #####Reduced pixel

-The `.map(pixel)` maps an individual pixel to the reduced color palette.
+The `.map(pixel)` method maps an individual pixel to the reduced color palette.

 `````javascript
 // Returns the reduced pixel